My Book Is Published Online. Now What?

 Setting the Right Price

 Take your costs into consideration as well as your desired royalties.
 Then look at similar books online to get a sense of what’s typical for your genre.
+We can make a professional recommendation based on your genre and market, but you have the final say!
 You might consider promotional pricing, too.
 Discounting a book can help you attract initial readers and reviews that help convince future browsers to buy.

 Marketing Your Book